elegantchaos/CatalystSparkleExample/README.md

 The Catalyst-based app embeds the plugin (in its `Resources/` folder).
 The various Sparkle-related keys go into the App's `Info.plist` file, as normal.
 Similarly, it is the app embeds various Sparkle XPC helpers (in its `XPCServices` folder).

 Because they are targetting different architectures, the app and Sparkle get built into different locations (`Debug-maccatalyst/` vs `Debug/`, for a `Debug` configuration).
 As a result, its cleaner to use a script phase to copy over the XPC bits.
-This script also doubles up as a place to re-sign all the embedded executables, which is essential if you want to notarize your app.

 At runtime, the app loads the plugin and creates an instance of its primary class.
 This is the object that forms the bridge between the two worlds.
 The app then calls a method on this bridge, and passes over to it another object that it has implemented.
 Methods on this object get called when Sparkle needs to show some user interface.
 Some of these methods pass callback blocks to the app - it calls these when it needs to pass back user responses to Sparkle.